 DJ Inform: The rarest would probably be a record called Brain Police from Escondido it came out in 1968.
-They pressed a hundred LPs, it was never for sale they just pressed it up to give to venues in order to get gigs and that was it it pretty much just laid in obscurity for a long time and then stared getting re-discovered again.
+They pressed a hundred LPs, it was never for sale they just pressed it up to give to venues in order to get gigs and that was it pretty much just laid in obscurity for a long time and then started getting re-discovered again.
 So I found one of those, it’s super rare and an original copy sells around a thousand dollars!
-You don’t find those everyday but when you do you breathe a little easier on the rent. (laughs) There’s been stuff like that I’ve come across, like I said it doesn’t happen everyday but there’s a ton of records out there and you never know what you’re going to find.
+You don’t find that every day but when you do you breathe a little easier on the rent. (laughs) There’s been stuff like that I’ve come across like I said it doesn’t happen every day but there’s a ton of records out there and you never know what you’re going to find.

 Step Off!
 Magazine: Seeing that you’re based here in Barrio Logan I bet certain oldie records fly off the shelves down here don’t they?

 Step Off!
-Magazine: With the closing of big record store such as FatBeats, Amoeba Music in LA and even local sores such as Access Hip-Hop you’re not really worried about the future of physical record sales?
+Magazine: With the closing of big record stores such as FatBeats, Amoeba Music in LA and even local shops such as Access Hip-Hop are you worried about the future of physical record sales?

 Step Off!
 Magazine: Who are your top five producers & DJs of all-time.